You’ve just had a new baby – congratulations!

 a mom that’s less stressed about nursing will be more successful and less likely to stop breastfeeding early

-Massage from a trained and licensed massage therapist can ease your stress, and reduce the neck pain that comes from holding a tiny human still long enough to nurse them 24/7.
+Massage from a trained and licensed massage therapist can ease your stress and reduce the neck pain that comes from holding a tiny human still long enough to nurse them day after day.

-3. Massage can speed up physical recovery from the challenges of pregnancy
+3. Postpartum massage can speed up physical recovery from the challenges of pregnancy

 In the days and weeks following delivery, you’ll experience varying levels of soreness throughout your body.